 Flamingo is the quintessential beach community.
 The impact of tourism and development has created economic and environmental challenges for the locals.
 Our groups have helped in beach preservation, painting local homes for underprivileged residents, sprucing up the community center, and renovating a local classroom – all going a long way towards improving this community’s quality of life.

-Enjoy an incredible catamaran cruise to the white sand beaches of Tortuga Island and embark on an unforgettable snorkeling escapade amongst tropical fish.
+Kick off the summer with a thrilling whitewater rafting adventure!
+You will also enjoy an incredible catamaran cruise to the white sand beaches of Tortuga Island and embark on an unforgettable snorkeling escapade amongst tropical fish.
 Taste famous and delicious Costa Rican coffee while learning how it’s grown by the comic troupe at Café Britt and join a Latin dance class.
-Enjoy a thrilling whitewater rafting adventure!

-On this retreat, enjoy zip lining over the canopy and covering yourself at the mud baths.
+On this retreat, cool off with a rewarding swim after hiking to a beautiful waterfall.
+You will also enjoy zip-lining over the forest canopy and covering yourself at the mud baths.
 Enjoy some downtime by the pool at our eco-resort.
-Cool off with a rewarding swim after hiking to a beautiful waterfall.

-Get set for surf lessons at Tamarindo Beach, you’ll be on the board in no time!
-Relax on the beach and kick back in the evening by a bonfire on the beach.
+Get set for professional surf lessons at Tamarindo Beach, you’ll be on the board in no time!
+Relax on the beach and kick back by an evening bonfire on the beach.